-While Ms. Whaley claimed her project was not not out to "prove something", the media head line for from CEI the day before her 30-day project was:
+While Ms. Whaley claimed her project was not not out to "prove something," the media headline from CEI the day before her 30-day project was:

 - "Filmmaker to Challenge Fast Food Perceptions: Will Eat at McDonald's for 30 Days and Lose Weight."

-The criticisms of Mr. Spurlock by others, allowed McDonald's to appear disinterested in responding to the issues raised in the film.
-According a Riker:
+The criticisms of Mr. Spurlock by others allowed McDonald's to appear disinterested in responding to the issues raised in the film.
+According to Riker:

 - "We see no reason to respond to Morgan Spurlock when so many other experts have already spoken out on the film's distortions and irresponsibility, including those consumers who voluntarily are conducting their own independent 30 day McDonald's diet to disprove his over-the-top behavior."

-"Magazine Advertising Age reported that McDonald's has hired marketing firm Maven Strategies to help get the sandwich name checked into upcoming songs.
-Maven Strategies performed well last year, after landing the Seagram's Gin into five rap songs, from such acts as Kanye West, Twista, Franchise Boys and Petey Pablo," Nolan Strong wrote in an article.
+McDonald's hired marketing firm Maven Strategies to help get "Big Mac" name checked into upcoming songs in 2005, according to Advertising Age.
+Maven Strategies had previously gotten Seagram's Gin mentioned in five rap songs by artists including Kanye West, Twista, Franchise Boys, and Petey Pablo.

-McDonald's refused to advertise on the progressive Air America Radio.
-In October 2006, around 90 companies, including McDonald's, told ABC Radio Networks that they did not want their ads to play on radio stations that carried Air America Radio. , ,
+McDonald's has refused to advertise on the progressive Air America Radio.
+In October 2006, around 90 companies, including McDonald's, told ABC Radio Networks that they did not want their ads to play on radio stations that carried Air America Radio.

 The McLibel trial is the infamous British court case between McDonald's against a London postman (David Morris) and gardener (Helen Steel).
 The trial ran for two and a half years, the longest in British history.
 The Judge's June of 1997 verdict was a devastating blow for McDonald's.
 The ruling found that the company's misleading ad campaigns "exploit children."
 Also, that it was 'culpably responsible' for cruelty to animals.
 Furthermore, McDonald's was ruled to be 'antipathetic' to unionization and paid their workers low wages.
 However, the Judge also rule that Mr. Morris and Ms. Steel had failed to prove all of their points.
 The High Court ruled McDonald's had been libeled and awarded the company ¬£60,000 in damages, later reduced to ¬£40,000 on appeal.
 The pair refused to pay and McDonald's reportedly did not pursue it.
 In March of 1999, the Court of Appeal made further rulings against McDonald's in relation to heart disease and employment.
 As a result of the court case, the campaign mushroomed, the press coverage increased exponentially and the McSpotlight website was born.
 The campaign also produced a 60-minute documentary.